blaze/blaze/docs/source/overview.rst

 not as a multi-dimensional dense cube, but rather as a hierarchical tree of indices.
 Each tree node has an ordered set of child nodes, and every set of child nodes is numbered starting at 0.
 (The actual data is located in the terminal leaf nodes of the tree.)
-The Numpy-style selection of "planes" of subspaces, e.g. a[:, 2, :], is akin to selecting all the child nodes of a certain index number (in this case,
+The NumPy-style selection of "planes" of subspaces, e.g. a[:, 2, :], is akin to selecting all the child nodes of a certain index number (in this case,
 2) at a specific layer or level of the tree from the root.